Exit Players: On-Campus Shows

-The Exit Players perform every three or four weeks during the school term.
-Shows vary between annual themed shows and general non-themed shows, each averaging an hour and a half.
+The Exit Players perform every three to four weeks during the school term.
+Tickets to on-campus shows cost $2 or $3 until the late 2000s, after which they became free.
+Tickets typically sell out within a day of being released.
+Shows vary between annual themed shows and general non-themed shows, each averaging a little over an hour.
 Annual themed shows include: